fedecalendino/alfred-world-clock/SETUP.md

 ## SETUP

 This documentation is for those who want to setup this workflow locally to do some work on it.
+PRs welcomed!

 ### poetry